“Even the most sustainably farmed food does us no good if the food is never eaten.”

 - Rotate Food.
 We’ve talked about food storage before, but these things only work if we know what we have in the back of the pantry, and move them forward accordingly.
 Believe it or not, this can even work in the refrigerator too!
 I’ve got a friend who stores her veggies in the fridge door and her condiments in the crisper drawers just so she sees them every time she opens her fridge and remembers what she has to work with.

 - Store Food Properly.
 Storing vegetables in plastics shorten their life span, not properly wrapping cheese ruins it.
 Make sure that you take a few extra seconds to properly store your foods to eliminate waste.

 - Use all edible parts.
-Make vegetable broth out of vegetable peelings you’d otherwise discard, dehydrate and puree them into vegetable powders for future soups, stews, and casseroles.
-I always use a food processor I read about at Zozanga to do this function and do all these recipes.
+Make vegetable broth out of vegetable peelings you’d otherwise discard, or dehydrate and puree them into vegetable powders for future soups, stews, and casseroles.

 - Learn to read labels.
 A “best by” date doesn’t mean you need to throw it away.

 - Okay, so some things just didn’t get eaten.
 Feeding it to your chickens or throwing it into the compost means that you are now giving back to the soil, not created greenhouse gas emissions from the anaerobic decay that food waste causes in landfills.

 “A “best by” date doesn’t mean you need to throw it away.”